Olivier Rivière

 Rioja

-Native from France, Olivier Rivière was born and raised south of Bordeaux in Cognac.
-After completing his oenology studies in Montagne St-Emilion, he started working with Elian Da Ros in Côte-du-Marmandais and later at Domaine Leroy, where he developed the passion and skills of making wine using organic and biodynamic methods.
+Native to France, Olivier Rivière was born and raised south of Bordeaux in Cognac.
+After completing his oenology studies in Montagne St-Emilion, he started working with Elian Da Ros in Côte-du-Marmandais and later at Domaine Leroy, where he developed a passion for and the skills necessary to make wine using organic and biodynamic methods.

-At the beginning, Olivier found a suitable grower in Cárdenas and bought and vinified his grapes.
-At the same time, he was able to rent 1.2 ha plot, and had his first harvest in 2006.
-Over the next years, he managed to purchase vineyards, some of them in unknown regions to most – but what was unique to all of them was a combination of old vines in great terroir and altitude, with high potential for making great wines.
-As of today, Olivier owns 3ha vineyards in the Rioja region and rent another 3ha more.
-In the Arlanza appellation (in Burgos), he owns 4ha.
-All his vineyards are farmed biodynamically.
+Initially, Olivier found a suitable grower in Cárdenas, purchasing and vinifying his grapes.
+At the same time, he rented a 1.2-ha plot and had his first harvest in 2006.
+Over the next few years, he managed to purchase vineyards, some of which were located in lesser-known regions to most.
+What all of his vineyards shared was a combination of old vines, great terroirs, and altitude, providing high potential for making exceptional wines.
+Today, Olivier owns 3 ha of vineyards in the Rioja region and rents another 3 ha.
+In the Arlanza appellation (in Burgos), he owns 4 ha.
+All of his vineyards are farmed biodynamically.

-Olivier has a congenital sense of terroir.
-His wines have more in common stylistically with Burgundy, than with the typical Spanish wines.
+Olivier has an innate sense of terroir.
+His wines have more in common stylistically with Burgundy than with the typical Spanish wines.

-Instead of adopting the common Spanish system which qualify wines based on their aging time before release (Crianza, Reserva, and the Grand Reserva system), he believes in a Burgundy-inspired hierarchy of quality, being terroir specified as generic appellation and Village wines as the base, and Premier and Grand Cru wines at the top.
-There is minimalist intervention in the vinification process and the use of sulphites and new oak is kept to a minimum.
+Rather than adopting the common Spanish system, which classifies wines based on their aging time before release (Crianza, Reserva, and Gran Reserva), he believes in a Burgundy-inspired hierarchy of quality.
+In his approach, the wines are specified by terroir, with generic appellation and Village wines at the base, and Premier and Grand Cru wines at the top.
+There is minimal intervention in the vinification process, and the use of sulphites and new oak is kept to a minimum.

-This unique and revolutionary approach creates wines which combine their Spanish identity (by using local Spanish varieties from different terroir) with freshness and complexity, which differ them from any other Spanish wines.
+This unique and revolutionary approach results in wines that combine their Spanish identity (using local Spanish varieties from different terroirs) with freshness and complexity, setting them apart from any other Spanish wines.